Daniel-Miziolek/Nexo/README.md

 ## Description

-This C# program allows you to create variables, print some text, do some mathematical operations like addition, substraction, multiplication, division, exponentiation.
+This C# program allows you to create variables, print out, do some mathematical operations like addition, substraction, multiplication, division, exponentiation.

 ## Examples